discordjs/guide/guide/command-handling/adding-features.md

 It's good UX (user experience) to let the user know that a command requires arguments when they don't provide any (that, and it also prevents your code from breaking).
 With that being said, letting them know what kind of arguments are expecting is even better.

 Here's a simple implementation of such a thing.
-For this example, we'll pretend we have a `!role` command, where the first argument is the user to give the role, and the 2nd argument is the name of the role to give them.
+For this example, we'll pretend we have a `!role` command, where the first argument is the user to give the role, and the second argument is the name of the role to give them.

 In your `role.js` file: